-As a further example of setting up IP rules, it can be useful to allow ICMP Ping requests to flow through the Clavister Next Generation Firewall.
-As discussed earlier, cOS Core will drop any traffic unless an IP rule explicitly allows it.
-Let us suppose that we wish to allow the pinging of external hosts with the ICMP protocol by computers on the internal G1_net network.
-The commands to allow this are as follows.
+As a further example of setting up IP policies, it can be useful to allow ICMP ping messages to flow through the firewall.
+As discussed earlier, cOS Core will drop any traffic unless an IP rule set entry explicitly allows it.
+Suppose that we wish to allow the pinging of external hosts by hosts located on the internal G1_net network.
+The command to define an IP policy called allow_ping_outbound to allow this would be the following: